Swedesboro Diner (Swedesboro, NJ)

 For the cheesesteak and coffee, the cost was $10.
 That is one of the cheaper meals I’ve had and I left full and happy.

 I enjoyed the Swedesboro Diner.
-I was pleasantly surprised because the outside blends into the surrounding area.
+I was pleasantly surprised because the outside of the blends into the surrounding area.
 I will definitely go back.

 Questions for you: